pifroggi/vapoursynth-stuff/docs/vapoursynth-portable-setup-tutorial.md

 <br />

 ## 8. Install Additional Python Packages for Vapoursynth
-Some scripts require additional Python packages to function.
+Some scripts require additional Python packages to work.
 As an example we will use the numpy package, which is often needed.
 1. Open your vapoursynth-portable folder.
 2. Click on the address bar at the top (where the folder path is shown), type `cmd`, and press Enter.
 This will open the console at the location of the vapoursynth-portable folder.
 3. Since we are using a portable Python, we need to adjust the common pip commands you will find on the internet a little.
 Common: `pip install numpy`
 Adjusted: `python -m pip install numpy`
 By adding "python -m" in front, we point to the python version inside the vapoursynth-portable folder.
-5. That's it!
+4. That's it!
 You can now use the python package in Vapoursynth.

 > [!TIP]
 > Here is an additional example with pytorch: